DataDog/documentation/content/monitors/downtimes.md

 Monitors trigger events when they change state between `ALERT`, `WARNING` (if enabled), `RESOLVED`, and `NO DATA` (if enabled).
 If a monitor has been silenced either by a downtime or muting, then any transition from `RESOLVED` to another state will **neither trigger an event**, nor activate any associated notification channels.

 **Note**: Muting or un-muting a monitor via the UI does not delete scheduled downtimes associated with that monitor.
-For that you should use the Manage Downtimes feature or directly use the API.
+For that, use the Manage Downtimes feature or directly use the API.

 {{< img src="monitors/downtimes/downtime_on_alert.png" alt="downtime on alert" responsive="true" style="width:80%;">}}